EthanSLin/Comfort-Food-Bias-Analysis/README.md

 <iframe src="assets/univariate.html" width=800 height=600 frameBorder=0></iframe>

 When we plot the distribution of scores across all our recipes, it becomes apparent that the scores are quite skewed, with most recipes having rather low nutrition scores.
-The median of the recipe`s score is around 2-3 and the distribution being positively skewed on the right side, with a notable, slight hump at score 6.
+The median of the recipe's score is around 2-3 and the distribution being positively skewed on the right side, with a notable, slight hump at score 6.

 <iframe src="assets/Red_Dist_of_Avg_Rating.html" width=800 height=600 frameBorder=0></iframe>